DT723/api-call/README.md

 # API call with Async Await
 # Using html, css, js
-# Using the ... free api
+# Using the dog api - random dog images
 # retrieve data
 # manipulate data
 # display data to browser